‘The Young And The Restless’ Spoilers For Friday: Jack Learns A Shocking Truth!

 — Young and Restless (@YandR_CBS) September 13, 2018

 Meanwhile, tension at Jabot rises between Billy (Jason Thompson) and Ashley.
-He notice3s an unusual recurring charge on the books at Jabot, and he sets out on a mission to find it.
-Everybody he talks to has no clue until Ashley.
+He notices an unusual recurring charge on the books at Jabot, and he sets out on a mission to find it.
+Everybody he talks to has no clue until he gets to Ashley.
 She explains it as research, but her behavior after her explanation makes it clear that she isn’t really paying for research.
 There’s something going on, and it likely has to do with her bid to take Billy down as CEO.

 Of course, Billy is so distracted by his losing streak in betting, that there’s no way he’ll notice that his sister seems a bit shifty.
 After several wins, he’s losing money, and he has plenty to keep him busy figuring out a way out of the hole before he sinks too far.

 Finally, after months of mistreatment from Summer (Hunter King), Kyle (Michael Mealor) finally notices someone new.
-Interestingly enough, that someone turns out to be Rey (Jordi Vilasuso) and Arturo’s (Jason Canela) sister who runs a food truck.
+Interestingly enough, that someone turns out to be Rey (Jordi Vilasuso) and Arturo’s (Jason Canela) sister, who runs a food truck.
 Lola (Sasha Calle) makes her debut in Genoa City, and things for Kyle may never be the same.